If you are in immediate danger or a life-threatening situation call 911.

 Technology can be an amazing resource for survivors.
 However, in some situations it can also introduce serious safety risks.

 When browsing the internet, data about your activities is stored in your browser history, cache, and cookies.
 Someone could use this information to track your location or control your behavior.
-This is especially dangerous for survivors who are visiting resource websites that are worried about the backlash if someone realizes the survivor tried to get help.
+This is especially dangerous for survivors who are visiting resource websites that are worried about the backlash if someone realizes they tried to get help.

 Understanding how to clear this data is crucial for safety.
 This involves knowing how to quickly clear browser history, cache, and cookies on various devices and browsers like Google Chrome, Firefox, Microsoft Edge, and Safari across desktops, iPhones, iPads, iPod Touches, and Android devices.